SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

  -Verification Activities:

-     Software verification is yet another vague term, but for practical purposes, let’s just say that that refers to “code review” in human language.
+     Software verification is yet another vague term, but for practical purposes, let’s just say that refers to “code review” in human language.